-This additional compensation component was added in 2016 to provide an additional fixed level of long-term compensation to balance out the incentive-based compensation.
+This additional compensation component was added in 2016 to provide an additional fixed level of long-term compensation to balance out the incentivebased compensation.
 It is designed to encourage retention of the management team.
 The RSUs cliff vest on the third anniversary of the grant date and can only be settled in shares of our common stock.

 The Compensation Committee believes that the long-term equity mix, including PSUs and time based RSUs, helps to ensure that long-term strategic initiatives are not compromised by having executives focus solely on short-term results through the annual incentive award.
 Such awards also help focus executives on strategies that increase long-term stockholder value.
-Under the terms of the Annual Bonus Plan and the 2013 Incentive Plan, the Compensation Committee has unilateral discretion to eliminate or reduce any award that would otherwise be payable to a participant.

-The 2019 incentive compensation program has similar underlying performance metrics as the programs in prior years and the Compensation Committee has determined that continuing a similar mix of PSUs and RSUs for the 2019 LTI Grant was appropriate.
+The 2020 incentive compensation program has similar underlying performance metrics as the programs in prior years and the Compensation Committee has determined that continuing a similar mix of PSUs and RSUs for the 2020 LTI grant was appropriate.
 Existing executive equity ownership levels are not generally a factor in the Compensation Committee's granting of PSUs and RSUs.

-As of December 31, 2019, management's estimate of the payout for the 2019 PSUs at the end of the three-year performance cycle based on projected performance compared to the target performance metrics will be at the target amount.
+As of December 31, 2020, management's estimate of the payout for the 2020 PSUs at the end of the three-year performance cycle based on projected performance compared to the target performance metrics will be at the maximum amount.